Samolevsky/VectorDraw/README.md

 # VectorDraw

-A powerful, browser-based vector graphics editor built with Paper.js.
+A powerful, browser-based vector graphics editor.
 VectorDraw provides a comprehensive set of drawing tools and features for creating vector artwork, illustrations, and designs directly in your web browser.

 ## Features